Kubernetes Admission Controller

 The Anchore admission controller supports 3 different modes of operation allowing you to tune the tradeoff between control and intrusiveness for your environments.

-• Strict Policy-Based Admission Gating Mode: This is the strictest mode, and will admit only images that are already analyzed by Anchore and receive a “pass” on policy evaluation.
+This is the strictest mode, and will admit only images that are already analyzed by Anchore and receive a “pass” on policy evaluation.
 This enables you to ensure, for example, that no image is deployed into the cluster that has a known high-severity CVE with an available fix, or any of several other conditions.
+Anchore’s policy language supports sophisticated conditions on the properties of images, vulnerabilities, and metadata.

-• Analysis-Based Admission Gating Mode: Admit only images that are analyzed and known to Anchore, but do not execute or require a policy evaluation.
-This is useful in cases where you’d like to enforce the requirement that all images be deployed via a CI/CD pipeline, providing peace of mind that your image has been analyzed, but allowing the pipeline to determine what should run based on factors other than the image’s final policy evaluation.
+Admit only images that are analyzed and known to Anchore, but do not execute or require a policy evaluation.
+This is useful in cases where you’d like to enforce requirement that all images be deployed via a CI/CD pipeline, for example, that itself manages the image scanning with Anchore, but allowing the CI/CD process to determine what should run based on other factors outside the context of the image or k8s itself.

-• Passive Analysis Trigger Mode: Trigger an Anchore analysis of images, but to no block execution on analysis completion or policy evaluation of the image.
+Trigger an Anchore analysis of images, but to no block execution on analysis completion or policy evaluation of the image.
 This is a way to ensure that all images that make it to deployment (test, staging, or prod) are guaranteed to have some form of analysis audit trail available and a presence in reports and notifications that are managed by Anchore.
+Image records in Anchore are given an annotation of “requestor=anchore-admission-controller” to help track their provenance.